About Me

 Homebody is a therapeutic philosophy grounded in the belief that a different relationship with the body is possible.

 When you've lived with an eating disorder, finding home within your body can often feel out of reach.
-If you're also navigating the world as a chronically ill/disabled person, queer person, trans person, and/or a person of color, these challenges are magnified.
+If you're also navigating the world as a chronically ill/disabled person, queer person, trans person, and/or a person of color, these challenges are magnified and interconnected.
 I offer a supportive, affirming space to explore those challenges and reconnect with yourself.

 Core Therapeutic Values